 Correcting children can be exasperating.
 Part of the problem happens when children respond poorly.
 They don’t appreciate your suggestions or advice.
-Instead they become defensive, offer excuses, blame others, or even blame themselves.
-This resistance causes children to miss the benefits of correction, those who play the blame game lose.
+Instead they become angry, defensive, make excuses, blame others, or feel ashamed.
+This resistance causes children to miss the benefits of correction.
 Of course, it’s not just a kid problem.
 Many adults respond poorly when a mate offers some helpful criticism or a boss requires change.

 Correction is A Great Way to Learn

 Correction has a number of benefits.
 Some people have to learn painful lessons through experience before they’ll change, while others respond quite well to a rebuke or critique.
 Correction is one of the tools for learning in life.
 You might want to engage your kids in a helpful dialogue by asking the question, “How many different ways can you list that people learn?”
 For example, from a teacher or from a book.
 Allow them to list as many as they can think of and then say, “I can think of one you haven’t mentioned.”
 Then reveal your answer.
 “People learn things through correction.”
 The sooner a child can appreciate correction, the faster that child will mature.

 One fun activity you can do with your children to illustrate the value of correction is to come into the kitchen with a three-foot piece of toilet paper hanging from the back of your shirt collar.
 It won’t take long for your child to notice and make a comment.
 You can then react with exaggerated defensiveness.
 Respond with comments like, “Why do you always pick on me?”
 “There’s nothing wrong with the way I’m dressed.”
 You might provoke your child’s curiosity by walking close or swinging around near the child.
 When your child pursues you to grab the toilet paper, run away saying something like, “I didn’t do anything wrong.
 It’s not my fault.
 People are always picking on me and blaming me for everything.”